Difference Between Major and Specializations

-The School of Computing offers a number of programs spanning multiple disciplines; there's certain to be one that engages you and your interests.
+The School of Computing offers a number of computer science programs spanning multiple disciplines; there's certain to be one that engages you and your interests.
 There are two main configurations:

 - a Computing Major with a choice of Sub-Plans; or